-- Visit our website to Order a free Go Vegan pack. - Ask your teacher if someone from Animal Aid can come to your school to give a talk on veganism in a lesson and/or do a vegan cookery demonstration in your food technology class. - Contact us for free stickers, leaflets and posters email youth@animalaid.co.uk
+- Visit our website to order a free Go Vegan pack. - Ask your teacher to invite someone from Animal Aid to give a free talk on veganism or free vegan cookery demonstration to your class. - Visit our website animalaid.org.uk for free recipes, booklets, stickers, leaflets and posters.

-(For the references, see the Vegan nutrition factsheet on our website)
+(For the references, see the Veganism factsheet on our website)